olliw42/fastmavlink/README.md

 FastMavlink is designed to be the most lightweight and most performant [MAVLink](https://mavlink.io/en/) C library, additionally providing novel features.

-It may not reach the goals to 100.00%, not now and not then, but as compared to the standard [pymavlink-mavgen](https://github.com/ArduPilot/pymavlink) library it provides drastically improved performance, in terms of CPU time, flash, and RAM footprint, and capabilities.
+It may not reach the goals to 100.00%, not now and not then, but as compared to the standard [pymavlink-mavgen](https://github.com/ArduPilot/pymavlink) library it provides much improved performance, in terms of CPU time, flash, and RAM footprint, and capabilities.

 This is not achieved by some magic vodoo coding tricks, but simply by a careful design which avoids superfluous calculations, obscure data fields, and unnecessary use of RAM and stack.

 To give an example: In order to parse a message, determine if it is targeted at the application, and send a response out to the proper link, the pymavlink-mavgen library requires you to search three (3!) times for the target id pairs which correspond to the respective message id.
 The fastMavlink library only requires one search, and this is the minimum which is logically needed.
 Searching is a comparatively costly process, and avoiding unnecessary searches obviously relates to a boost in performance.

 Some of the drawbacks of the pymavlink-mavgen library were listed and addressed in https://github.com/mavlink/mavlink/pull/1127, which can serve to further demonstrate the point.
 However, fastMavlink's C code is not simply an improved version of pymavlink-mavgen's, but pretty much a complete rewrite from scratch.
 It is therefore also clean, logically structured, and cruft were removed.
-It inherits some ideas however, such as the header-only design.
+It inherits some ideas however, such as the header-only design and organization into dialect subfolders, and code for few basic functions.

 In addition, the fastMavlink C library provides features not provided otherwise but which are quite missed.
 For instance, it has optimized routines for use in MAVLink routers as well as a MAVLink router library.
 It offers a pymavlink-mavgen mimicry capability, which can make changing to fastMavlink easy.